khalid-hussain/shaheen/chap15.md

 After a while, Tareef was heading towards Loja.

-Abu Dawood recognized Tareef Bin Malik as soon as he saw him but contrary to Tareef's expectation of a warm welcome, Abu Dawood did not even stand up from his chair for a handshake.
+Abu Dawood recognized Tareef bin Malik as soon as he saw him but contrary to Tareef's expectation of a warm welcome, Abu Dawood did not even stand up from his chair for a handshake.
 He merely gestured towards an empty chair that was in front of him.